Boston plans heavy police presence to avoid post-Super Bowl chaos

 Boston fans also have tipped over cars, thrown bottles and set fires following other championships in the past decade.

-Evans declined to say how many police officers would be out on the street on Sunday night, other than to say there would be enough officers to maintain order.
+Evans declined to say how many police officers would be out on the street on Sunday night, other than to say there would be enough uniformed and plainclothes officers to maintain order.

 “I’ve been a sports fan my entire life and it amazes me when other cities win the championship and what happens in those cities when people flip cars over and burn cars,” Walsh said.
 “That’s not a celebration.
 That’s not a celebration at all.”